Primates: The Fearless Science of Jane Goodall, Dian Fossey, and Birute Galdikas

 Extra!
 Web Exclusives

-Yes, there is (at least) one...
-An alert reviewer on Goodreads noted that Gombe National Park is in Tanzania, not Nigeria, as Louis says on page 11.
+Tanzania: An alert reviewer on Goodreads, and a number of others since, noted that Gombe National Park is in Tanzania, not Nigeria, as Louis says on page 11.
 Um...I knew that, but there it is, in print!
 Rats.
 Did Leakey make the mistake in one of the references I worked from -- there is a Gombe State, and its capital is named Gombe, in northeastern Nigeria -- or was it me?
 (Bet on me.)
 So...apologies for that!
 If you find others, please let me know.
 I'll blush, and post it here, and try and get things corrected in future printings.